lhh CONSERVATION PROJECT 2024-2025

 conservation project

-Annually, the Libyan Heritage House runs a campaign to raise funds for a dedicated preservation and restoration project of national significance.
-Libyan Heritage House’s 2022 Libyan conservation initiative is the preservation of the Agora archeological site of Cyrene in the Green Mountain region of Cyrenaica, Libya.
+Libyan Heritage House’s 2022-2023 Libyan conservation initiative is the preservation of the Agora archeological site of Cyrene in the Green Mountain region of Cyrenaica, Libya.
 We are pleased to announce that we have partnered with the Immortal Libya Organization to support and sponsor their efforts to preserve this important UNESCO World Heritage Site.

 About the CYRENE Agora Conservation Initiative